 A Shifting Workforce With the Same Problems

-There’s a radical shift in the work we perform, and how with how we perform it.
+There’s a radical shift in the work we perform, and how we perform it.
 A century ago, traditional jobs resembled little of the jobs we have today: outsourcing of production-oriented work, an increase in service-oriented work, technological advances, and online socialization have all been contributors to this shift.

 Yet, despite these changes, we are still facing a gender gap in some pretty significant work areas, and many more are struggling with this holy grail of “work life balance.”
 Many of us are still struggling to achieve “success.”